Self-guided Sightseeing Tour #1 in Fort-de-France, France

 Show sight on map

-St. Louis Cathedral is a Catholic cathedral located in Martinique, an overseas department of France.
+St. Louis Cathedral is a Catholic cathedral in Martinique, an overseas department of France.
 It was built in the late 19th-century in the Romanesque Revival style and serves as the cathedral of the Roman Catholic Archdiocese of Fort-de-France.
-The church is situated in the downtown area of the capital Fort-de-France, at the intersection of rue Victor Schœlcher and rue Blénac.
+The church is in the downtown area of the capital Fort-de-France, at the intersection of rue Victor Schœlcher and rue Blénac.

 Wikipedia: St. Louis Cathedral, Fort-de-France (EN)